Louigee-creator/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script ists all the files and directories of the current directory, separated by commas (,), and with the requirements specified
+script that lists all files (even ones with names beginning with a period character